p7282636p/d3-br-map/README.md

 # d3-br-map
-This is a bare Brazil map rendered using d3js:
+This is a bare Brazil map rendered with d3js.

 ![Preview of Brazil map rendered with d3j](https://github.com/vgrocha/d3-br-map/raw/master/preview.png)